stevepowell99/theorymaker4/help.md

 ```
 Important rule (by design): **groups only contain nodes that appear as explicit alias lines (`ID:: ...`) while the box is open**.
 Links don’t “pull” nodes into groups.

+Note: when you create links to/from group boxes using the **UI**, Theorymaker can auto-create a free alias for a group that doesn’t have one yet (it writes something like `-- g3:: My group` into the MapScript).
+In plain MapScript text, you still need an alias to write group links like `g3 -> A`.

 ### 6b) Styling groups (optional)

 You can add a style list to a group title line: